Spectral Conditions for the Ingleton Inequality: Discussion

-The right-hand side of the inequality in Theorem~\ref{p:main} contains the summand of the order of magnitude $\log H(\XYAB)$.
-As we have observed earlier (see the remark after Theorem~\ref{th:main} on page~\pageref{th:main}) this summand can not be reduced to zero.
-We do not know whether any improvement of this summand is possible. \begin{question} Can this term be replaced by $O(\log H(XY))$ or even $O(1)$? \end{question}
+The right-hand side of the inequality in Theorem~\ref{p:main} contains the error term of order $\log H(\XYAB)$.
+As we have observed earlier, in the remark after Theorem~\ref{th:main}, this summand can not be reduced to zero, in general.
+This is because for the graph of projective flags over $\Fbb_{q}$ we have

+Thus, without the error term, the right-hand side of the inequality in Theorem~\ref{p:main} will be strictly positive, whereas taking $A:=X$ and $B:=Y$ makes Ingleton expression equal to zero.

+For pairs $(X,Y)$ uniformly distributed on the graph of projective flags, it is not hard to show that the mutual information is not totally extractable, i.e., there is no random variable $W$ satisfying \eqref{eq:common-information}.
+Let us also mention the remarkable result\footnote{ We thank an anonymous referee for drawing our attention to this publication.} of \cite[the second part of Theorem~2]{csirmaz2023short}, which states that every such pair can be extended to a quadruple $(X,Y,A,B)$ such that the Ingleton expression $\ing(X,Y,A,B)$ is strictly negative.
+However, we do not know how negative $\ing(X,Y,\cdot,\cdot)$ can be made for pairs $(X,Y)$ uniformly distributed on a projective flag.
+Can it become as small as $-c \log H(XY)$ or even $-c \log H(XYAB)$ for some constant $c>0$, or is it always bounded below by an absolute constant?

+We stress that the lower bound provided by Theorem~\ref{th:main} is not uniform over all extensions of a fixed pair $(X,Y)$.
+Rather, it says that very negative values of $\ing$ can occur only when the extending variables have exponentially large entropy.
+We thank the anonymous referee for this observation.